andypicke/Springboard_DataScience/Capstone_1/data_wrangling.md

 ## Weather data

-Historical weather data for LaGuardia airport was downloaded from <https://www.wunderground.com/> and saved to a SQLite3 database.
+Historical weather data for LaGuardia airport is downloaded from <https://www.wunderground.com/> and saved to a SQLite3 database with the script **get_weather_data.py**

-Cleaning:
+Cleaning/ Modifications:
-- bad values/outliers?
+- Data is converted to datetime and set as index
-- reduce # fields kept
+- Spaces in variable names replaced with underscores
-- rename variables
+- Add fields yday, year, month
-- add fields yday, year, month?
+- Keep only temperature weather fields

 ## Holidays